-Appendix 1: Testing for measurement invariance
+Additional file 1: Testing for measurement invariance

 Structural equation modelling started with testing different degrees of measurement invariance.
 Without establishing measurement invariance, emerging differences could also be due to differences on manifest level, hence, causing difficulties in interpretation.
 According to Meredith and Horn [1], three degrees of measurement invariance were examined by constraining different parameters to be equal across the two groups: configural invariance, weak factorial invariance, and strong factorial invariance.